-- The App has to uninstall without leaving any remainders that interfere with UCS' core services. - The app is working with the UCS versions that are configured as Supported UCS version (see Section 2.2.2).
+- The App may not negatively impact UCS' core services. - The App has to uninstall without leaving any remainders that interfere with UCS' core services. - The app is working with the UCS versions that are configured as Supported UCS version (see Section 2.2.2).